Loading...

 lsmod

 lsmod shows what modules are currently loaded.
-This helps confirm whether the suspected driver is already present before you attempt to load anything.
+This helps confirm whether the suspected driver is already present before you load anything.

 Example output